A trip to New Zealand really is a trip to Middle Earth.

 It’s a country with landscapes that’ll make you pinch yourself to check you’re not dreaming.

-It may be small, but New Zealand sure packs a punch with epic mountains, volcanoes, glaciers and wild beaches.
+It may be small, but New Zealand sure packs a punch with epic mountains, volcanoes, glaciers and rugged beaches.

 We left a week of exploring the South Island feeling exceptionally grateful.